 Saving a broken tree

-One of the simplest grafting techniques is called “whip tongue”.
+The “whip tongue” technique is one of the simplest methods of grafting.
 The next photo is a beautiful example of a healed graft.
 It clearly shows the whips and tongues on both scion and rootstock.

-The photo above is a Tilton apricot that was grafted on to a plum rootstock.
+The photo (above) shows a Tilton apricot grafted onto a plum rootstock.

 In fact, the tree was planted as an apricot tree in our orchard a couple of years ago.
-Then it met with misadventure (broken by a passing kangaroo!), so the top of the tree was broken off.
+Then it had an accident (broken by a passing kangaroo!), so the top of the tree was broken off.

 The rootstock (which was a plum) survived.
 Before long, it put out a new shoot that we were able to graft onto.